Page created on May 12, 2019. Not updated since.

-Like pulmonary hypertension are plural diseases most commonly secondary complications of underlying pulmonary diseases, and not a primary disease itself.
+Like pulmonary hypertension, plural diseases are most commonly secondary complications of underlying pulmonary or cardiac diseases, and not a primary disease itself.

-Hydrothorax is most frequently caused by increased capillary hydrostatic pressure in the pleural vessels due to congestive heart failure or any disease that causes hypoproteinaemia, like liver disease or nephrotic syndrome.
-Transudates are often reabsorbed if the cause is solved.
+Transudative pleural effusion (sometimes called hydrothorax) is most frequently caused by increased capillary hydrostatic pressure in the pleural vessels due to heart failure or any disease that causes hypoproteinaemia, like liver disease or nephrotic syndrome.
+Transudates are often reabsorbed if the underlying cause is resolved.

 Pleural exudate can be serous, fibrinous, haemorrhagic or purulent (suppurative).
 Pus accumulation in the pleural cavity is also called pleural empyema.
 Pleural exudate is commonly caused by one of these processes: